PhysicalAddons/physical-starlight-and-atmosphere-docs/psa/docs/getting-started.md

 # Getting started

-_Physical Starlight and Atmosphere_  is a Blender addon for advanced environmental lighting that provides high quality atmospherics and lighting, and visual consistency between every object in your scene.
+_Physical Starlight and Atmosphere_ (PSA)  is a Blender addon for advanced environmental lighting that provides high quality atmospherics and lighting, and visual consistency between every object in your scene.
 It can be installed as any other Blender addon.
 ## Requirements

-Latest _Physical Starlight and Atmosphere v1.2_ is supported by [Blender 2.81+](https://www.blender.org/).
+Latest _Physical Starlight and Atmosphere_ is supported by [Blender 2.81+](https://www.blender.org/).
 Older versions of addon (v1.0 and v1.1) works also on [Blender 2.80](https://www.blender.org/) .

 ## Installation